Porn and games are the biggest drivers of VR revenues

 “It’s interesting to compare that figure with our previous research about the VR porn market in 2017, which saw sales of $18 million in gross revenue,” said Alex Novak, CEO of SexLikeReal, in a statement.
 “Looking at sales over the same period as the data from Steam we estimate a total of $50 million with around 6,000 VR videos being released to date, with $15 million in revenue in 2018.
 So far, VR games and VR porn appear to be the biggest consumer markets.”

-Thanks to the July 6th Steam players leak, it became possible to calculate the approximate revenue of the VR gaming industry’s major distribution platform.
+Thanks to the July 6 Steam leak, it became possible to calculate the approximate revenue of the VR gaming industry’s major distribution platform.
 The data reveal there are over 3.5 million VR game players profiles, and one game owner could have a number of player profiles for his family and friends.

 The SexLikeReal team has narrowed down the list to 481 VR titles only, setting the numbers of players and prices alongside the release date.
 The company made its estimate for VR revenues since 2016, which was the year consumer Oculus Rift and HTC Vive headsets debuted on the market.